3D Object Detection and Vehicle Classification based on LiDAR Point Clouds for Real-time Traffic Flow Monitoring

 Research Deliverables and Products

-- A real-time system that presents both 3D traffic flow with vehicles detected and labeled in the traffic streams
+- A real-time system that presents both 2D and 3D traffic flow, with vehicles detected and labeled in the traffic streams.

-- Conference and Journal papers in the areas of Intelligent Transportation and Machine Learning for Vehicle Detection
+Conference and Journal papers in the areas of Intelligent Transportation and Machine Learning for Vehicle Detection. - Publications:

 Research Timeline